 I am eternally grateful to the medical professionals for safely delivering all three of my children!

-But, and this is a very big ‘but’, I do think that the current push for ‘natural births’, almost at all cost, should be very seriously reconsidered by the medical world.
+But, and this is a very big ‘but’, I do think that the current push for ‘natural births’, almost at any cost, should be very seriously reconsidered by the medical world.
 Because there is nothing worse than that haunting thought of ‘what if…’ for both parents and medics alike!

 My precious bundle today, big, bold and such a delight!